 Details of the principal IAH awards and the most recent recipients are given below.
 If you would like to make a suggestion for a possible nominee we would be pleased to consider your idea; email email@example.com with relevant details.

 The IAH Presidents’ Award was established in 1995 and is determined by the current and past presidents.
 It is given annually to a member who has made outstanding international contributions to groundwater science and to furthering IAH’s mission to promote understanding and management of groundwater resources for the benefit of humankind and the environment.
-In 2018 the recipient of this award was Dr Bridget R. Scanlon.
+In 2020 the recipient of this award was Professor Bruce Misstear.
 Read more

 The Association from time to time accords the title of Honorary Member to those who have given exceptional services to IAH over a long period.
 The candidates are elected, following a recommendation by Council, by a vote of the General Assembly of the Association.
-The most recent recipient was Dr Peter Dillon, whose nomination was approved by our General Assembly during the 2018 congress in Daejeon.
+The most recent recipients were Ken Howard and Cliff Voss, both whose nominations were approved by those participating in our online General Assembly in September 2020.
 Read more

 Distinguished Associate Award

 The IAH Distinguished Associate Award is presented to a person who is not a groundwater professional but has made an outstanding contribution to the understanding, development, management and protection of groundwater resources internationally.
 The Award was established by the IAH Council in 2005 and is made by the IAH Executive Committee following consultation.
-The Award for 2018 was presented to Dr Tushaar Shah, economist and public policy specialist.
-Read more
+Owing to the Covid-19 pandemic causing the postponement of IAH’s Congress in Brazil, the Executive Committee was regretfully unable to consider a recipient for the year.
+We hope to see its return in 2021.

 Applied Hydrogeology Award